What is 'sustainable construction'?

 The Sustainable Construction Group

-The Cabinet Office Efficiency and Reform Group (previously the Office of Government Commerce) has a helpful publication 'Achieving Excellence in Construction Procurement: Guide 11 - Sustainability Guide', which builds on the themes identified in the GCCG Sustainability Action Plan.
+The Cabinet Office Efficiency and Reform Group has a helpful publication 'Achieving Excellence in Construction Procurement: Guide 11 - Sustainability Guide', which builds further on themes identified by the NI 'Sustainable Construction Group'.

 Sustainable construction guidance notes

-A set of guidance notes is available to advise on sustainable construction.
+A set of guidance notes has been published by the 'Sustainable Construciton Group' to advise on sustainable construction.

 - general roles and responsibilities (of CPD, contracting authorities, Centres of Procurement Expertise, and project managers in relation to sustainable construction)